-Craving sugar sucks!
-It’s more scientific than you think.
-Your body gets hooked to the sugar-high.
+Craving sugar sucks, and it’s more scientific than you think.
+Your body actually gets hooked to the sugar-high!

 Thankfully, you can employ these methods to break sugar cravings naturally.
 In this article, we focus on natural remedies to cut your desires.

-If you want to get rid of sugar cravings without taking some “magic weight loss pill,” keep reading—top health and nutrition tips.
+If you want to get rid of sugar cravings without taking some “magic weight loss pill,” keep reading for top health and nutrition tips.

 Some people find that they can stick to a sugar-reduced diet for a day or two or even a few weeks, but they eventually end up cycling back into old habits and cravings.